 Additional educational, social and mentoring activities are offered for campers, teens, and their families throughout the year.
 These activities build knowledge, coping skills, confidence and an opportunity to connect with one another.
 Led by mental health professionals and trained volunteers, Camp Mariposa provides a safe, fun and supportive environment critical to help break the cycle of addiction.

-Experience what it’s like for children impacted by a family member’s addiction and how Camp Mariposa helps children.
+Experience what it’s like for children impacted by a family member’s substance use disorder and how Camp Mariposa helps children.

 Youth who grow up with an addicted family member are at significant risk of developing their own addiction, either as a teen or adult.
 Currently there are 20 million Americans who are living with their own addiction and another 100 million family members impacted by the addiction of someone they love.
 More than nine million children in the U.S. are living in a home with a parent who uses illicit drugs.
 Many of these children struggle in school, develop physical and emotional issues and witness or are the target of family violence or sexual abuse.